alphagov/paas-tech-docs/source/documentation/using_ci/travis.md

 ### Manual setup

-Create `.travis.yml` and put Cloudfoundry configuration in it.
+Create `.travis.yml` and put Cloud Foundry configuration in it.
 If you already have a `.travis.yml` file please add the appropriate lines:

 ```
 deploy: